Smita Sabharwal: Career

-As District Collector
+As district collector

-Smita Sabharwal worked as Joint Collector of Kurnool and Joint collector of Hyderabad.
+Smita Sabharwal worked as joint collector of Kurnool and joint collector of Hyderabad.

-In April 2011, she took charge as District Collector, Karimnagar district where she made significant contribution in the Health and Education sector.
+In April 2011, she took charge as district collector, Karimnagar district where she made significant contribution in the Health and Education sector.
 The health initiative to improve institutional deliveries in the public sector popularly known as Ammalalana, was started and successfully implemented in the district.
 It became a role model for many health initiatives of ‘high risk pregnancy management targeting, IMR and MMR’ in NRHM of Government of India.
 This initiative was also nominated as one of the best initiatives for Prime Minister's award for excellence in public administration.

 With the help of public representatives, Karimnagar town underwent a facelift in the form of wider roads, scientifically planned traffic junctions, bus-stops, Toilets and other public utilities.
 Karimnagar district was awarded the best district in PM's 20 Point Programme for 2012–2013.
 She successfully started a programme, Voter Panduga to increase polling percentage.

 She also served as District Collector of Medak during the General Elections 2014 and successfully conducted free and fair polls registering a high polling turn out.

 Sabharwal is known popularly as people's officer and is known to use latest developments in technology to her advantage, especially in implementing Government Programmes on field.
 Monitoring of Government doctors through skype has completely changed the scenario in the public health sector.
 Performance monitoring of Government schools through specially designed software has made Karimnagar & Medak Districts stand top in the state during her tenure.